vladkinoman/just-my-notes/computer-science/operating-systems/linux/distributions/linux-distributions-their-features-and-places-to-learn.md

   Website: [centos.org](https://www.centos.org/).

 - [ ] Fedora:
   - backed by Red Hat, the Fedora Project is community driven containing **open-source** and **free software**.
-Red Hat Enterprise Linux branches off Fedora (Fedora is based on Fedora Core, which is based on Red Hat Linux, not RHEL), so think of Fedora as an upstream RHEL operating system.
+Red Hat Enterprise Linux branches off Fedora (Fedora is based on Fedora Core, which is based on Red Hat Linux, not RHEL), so think of Fedora as an [upstream](https://www.wikiwand.com/en/Upstream_(software_development)) RHEL operating system.
 Eventually RHEL will get updates from Fedora after thorough testing and quality assurance.
 Think of Fedora as an Ubuntu equivalent that uses a Red Hat backend instead of Debian.
 If you want to use a Red Hat based operating system, this is a **user friendly** version.
   - uses Red Hat package manager.
   - desktop environment - Gnome Shell.
+  - Fedora has server edition and some people use it as well.
+But most sysadmins won’t prefer a server that has to be upgraded and rebooted every nine months.
+    Knowing Fedora helps you in using Red Hat Enterprise Linux (RHEL).
+RHEL is a paid product and you’ll have to purchase a subscription.
+If you want an operating system for running server that is close to Fedora/Red Hat, I advise using CentOS.
 - sort of a “mix” between a rolling distro and a stable distro.
   - Fedora is great if you want a Red Hat based operating system **without the price tag**.
 Recommended for desktop and laptop.

   <details><summary>Comment from Quora.</summary> Fedora and openSUSE, in my opinion, are more challenging in part because they are strict on open-source and aside from the binary blobs on their kernels have no proprietary software in their official repositories.
 If your PC has hardware that’s completely compatible with open-source software (mostly Intel products are like their WiFi chips, CPUs, graphics cards, etc.) and you need no proprietary apps (including Google Chrome) Fedora will probably be easy for you to use.</details>

   Website: [getfedora.org](https://getfedora.org/).

   > Additional notes and recommendations on the distro.